solliancenet/microsoft-mysql-developer-guide/08_Performance/08_00_Performance.md

 Moving a database to a different Azure region depends on the approach and architecture.
 Depending on the approach, it could cause system downtime.

 The recommended process is the same as utilizing read replicas for maintenance failover.
-However, compared to the planned maintenance method mentioned above, the speed to failover is much faster when a failover layer has been implemented in the application.
+However, compared to the planned maintenance method mentioned above, the speed to failover is much faster when a failover layer is integrated into the application.
 The application should only be down for a few moments during the read replica failover process.
 More details are covered in the [Business Continuity and Disaster Recovery](03_BCDR.md) section.

 ## Optimization checklist